HOME

 minefumi

 Thank you for your super fast edition.
-I am a little unsure about the last sentence.
+I am happy to learn the good expression “ outside under the tent.”

 ★★★★★